We believe in Missional Living.

 Pray for missions.
 Engage in mission action and witnessing.
 Learn about missions.
 Support missions.
 Develop spiritually toward a mission’s lifestyle.
 Participate in the work of the church and denomination.

-WOM will meet on June 3 at 11 a.m. in room 107 at FBC.
+The WOM Meeting will be held on August 5 at 11 a.m., in room 101 of FBC.

-Mission Service Project for June
+Mission Service Project for August

 Mission Service Projects: